Roman $\{2\}$-domination in graphs and graph products: Graphs with small or large Roman -domination number

 Now, we need the following graphs in Proposition \ref{n-2}. $\hat{E}_6$ is a tree obtained from $K_{1,3}$ by subdividing each edge exactly once. $D_7$ is also a tree obtained from $K_{1,3}$ by subdividing one edge three times, (see \cite{brou-hamer}).
 We define the graph $H_2$ such that it is a graph with a $4$-cycle and a path of order $2$ joined to one of the vertices of the $4$-cycle.

 \begin{prop} Let $G$ be a connected graph with order $n$.
-Then $\gamma_{\{R2\}}(G)=n-2$ if and only if $G$ is one of the figures listed in Figure \ref{1000}. \end{prop} \begin{proof} Suppose that $\gamma_{\{R2\}}(G)=n-2$, then the following conditions hold, \begin{enumerate} \item[(i)] $\Delta(G)\leqslant 3$, \item[(ii)] each non-adjacent pair of vertices with degree $3$ has exactly two common neighbours, \item[(iii)] $G$ does not have one of the graphs $P_7$, $C_6$, $\hat{E}_6$, $D_7$, and $H_2$ as subgraph. \end{enumerate} If there exists a vertex $v\in V(G)$ with degree at least $4$, then $\gamma_{\{R2\}}(G)\leqslant n-3$.
+Then $\gamma_{\{R2\}}(G)=n-2$ if and only if $G$ is one of the graphs listed in Fig. \ref{1000}. \end{prop} \begin{proof} Suppose that $\gamma_{\{R2\}}(G)=n-2$, then the following conditions hold, \begin{enumerate} \item[(i)] $\Delta(G)\leqslant 3$, \item[(ii)] each non-adjacent pair of vertices with degree $3$ has exactly two common neighbours, \item[(iii)] $G$ does not have one of the graphs $P_7$, $C_6$, $\hat{E}_6$, $D_7$, and $H_2$ as subgraph. \end{enumerate} If there exists a vertex $v\in V(G)$ with degree at least $4$, then $\gamma_{\{R2\}}(G)\leqslant n-3$.
 Also, if there exists a pair of nonadjacent vertices with degree $3$ having zero, one or three common neighbours, then we obtain $\gamma_{\{R2\}}(G)\leqslant n-3$.
 Moreover, Roman $\{2\}$-domination number of each of graphs $P_7$, $C_6$, $\hat{E}_6$, $D_7$, and $H_2$ is $n-3$.
 Thus, they cannot be as a subgraph of $G$.
-It is not hard to see that all graphs which have the above three properties are listed in Figure \ref{1000}.
-Convesely, it is easy to verify that for all graphs $G$ listed in Figure \ref{1000}, we have $\gamma_{\{R2\}}(G)= n-2$. \end{proof}
+It is not hard to see that all graphs which have the above three properties are listed in Fig. \ref{1000}.
+Conversely, it is easy to verify that for all graphs $G$ listed in Fig. \ref{1000}, we have $\gamma_{\{R2\}}(G)= n-2$. \end{proof}